flyingwolf1701/Architectum/project_docs/core_documents/prd.md

 **Epic 3: Blueprint Generation System**

-- Goal: Create the blueprint generation capabilities that transform core representations into AI-optimized and human-readable outputs.
+- Goal: Create the blueprint generation capabilities that transform System Map and JSON Mirror data into focused JSON outputs optimized for AI consumption, with flexible configuration through YAML definitions and visual selection.
-- Story 3.1: As a user, I want to generate Path-Based Blueprints so that I can analyze directory structures with configurable depth.
+- Story 3.1: As a user, I want to generate path-based blueprints so that I can give AI everything in a folder context limited to a certain depth.
-- Story 3.2: As a user, I want to generate Method-Based Blueprints so that I can focus on specific functions or classes.
+- Story 3.2: As a user, I want to generate method-based blueprints so that I can provide AI with strategically focused code views using whitelist/blacklist controls.
-- Story 3.3: As a user, I want YAML-based blueprint definitions so that I can declaratively specify complex blueprint requirements.
+- Story 3.3: As a user, I want to define blueprint contents through YAML files so that I can create reusable, precise blueprint configurations.
-- Story 3.4: As a system, I want multiple output formats so that blueprints can serve both AI consumption and human visualization needs.
-- Story 3.5: As a user, I want persistent Feature Blueprints so that important code documentation can be saved and versioned.
+- Story 3.4: As a user, I want to save blueprint configurations as Feature Blueprints so that I can maintain and reuse important code views.

 **Epic 4: Caching & Performance Optimization**